 Premedicate patients with an antihistamine and acetaminophen prior to dosing.
+For RA, GPA and MPA patients, methylprednisolone 100 mg intravenously or its equivalent is recommended 30 minutes prior to each infusion.
 Institute medical management (e.g. glucocorticoids, epinephrine, bronchodilators, or oxygen) for infusion-related reactions as needed.
 Depending on the severity of the infusion-related reaction and the required interventions, temporarily or permanently discontinue RUXIENCE.
 Resume infusion at a minimum 50% reduction in rate after symptoms have resolved.
 Closely monitor the following patients: those with pre-existing cardiac or pulmonary conditions, those who experienced prior cardiopulmonary adverse reactions, and those with high numbers of circulating malignant cells (≥25,000/mm3) [see Warnings and Precautions (5.7), Adverse Reactions (6.1)].

 Mucocutaneous reactions, some with fatal outcome, can occur in patients treated with rituximab products.
 These reactions include paraneoplastic pemphigus, Stevens-Johnson syndrome, lichenoid dermatitis, vesiculobullous dermatitis, and toxic epidermal necrolysis.
 The onset of these reactions has been variable and includes reports with onset on the first day of rituximab exposure.
 Discontinue RUXIENCE in patients who experience a severe mucocutaneous reaction.
 The safety of re-administration of rituximab products to patients with severe mucocutaneous reactions has not been determined.